movibe/forms-bootstrap/README.md

 it is called for each field with the field name and object as its arguments, the iterator's results are concatenated to create the HTML output, allowing for highly customised markup.

+### form.clear()
+For all fields in the form, it will set error property to undefined and value property to ''.

 ### Bound Form object